xtclang/xvm/javatools_launcher/README.md

 * The command will block (because the JVM options specified `suspend=y`).

-* In IDEA, use the "Select Run/Debug Configuration" drop-down in the tool-bar to select the name previously configured; for example, `Debug Ecstasy Command`.
+* In IDEA, use the "Select Run/Debug Configuration" drop-down in the toolbar to select the name previously configured; for example, `Debug Ecstasy Command`.
 Then press the "Debug" button (usually `Shift-F9`).
 At this point, IDEA should connect to the command that you wish to debug.